 Think about where you’re going to wear the jacket.
 Weather can vary so much.
 So, coats that cover a variety of weather conditions are best suited for travel since they can tackle anything Mother Nature throws their way.
-If you're traveling to a cold-weather climate, you'll want a coat that not only blocks the cold with powerful insulation, but also keeps the wind and moisture at bay.
+If you're traveling to a cold-weather climate, you'll want a coat that not only blocks the cold with powerful insulation but also keeps the wind and moisture at bay.
 Long winter coats are another great option if you're traveling to an area known for bad weather, windy days, or extreme cold.
 If you’re going somewhere rainy, consider a coat that’s waterproof and warm.
 Sometimes you might just need a windbreaker.
 No matter where you go and what the weather is, there is a jacket to suit your needs.